Legal representation of unaccompanied children

 • Ensure that the legal representative is given the opportunity to inform the unaccompanied child about the significance and possible consequences of the personal interview and, as the case may be, about the preparation for the personal interview;

-• Provide procedural legal information, including information on the withdrawing of international protection, both to the child and to his or her legal representative;
+• Provide procedural legal information, including information on the withdrawing of international protection, both to the child and to their legal representative;

 • Inform the legal representative and the unaccompanied child, in a language that the latter understands or is reasonably supposed to understand, about the possibility of carrying out an age assessment.
 This information should also include details of the medical examination methods, the possible consequences of its outcome and the consequences of any refusal to undergo this examination.[7]